 The Information Technology Building, located in the center of the campus, was built in 1970 and renovated in 2001.
 This one-story, 6,534 square foot structure houses the offices of the Department of Information Technology.

-Jefferson Davis Hall, a brick veneer, 9,016 square foot, two-story, classroom building, houses classrooms for academic instruction in business and accounting, the Department of Student Support Services, and the Office of the ADA/Civil Rights Coordinator.
+Jefferson Davis Hall, a brick veneer, 9,016 square foot, two-story building, houses the Department of Student Support Services.
 Constructed in 1947, the building consists of four classrooms, one business laboratory, and offices for instructors.